 Pros

-• Exceptional value — full magnetic resistance system under $50
+• Exceptional value — real magnetic resistance system under $100

-• Compact and lightweight enough to slide under any desk
+• Compact enough to slide completely under a desk when not in use

 • Quiet magnetic resistance suitable for home office use